chinmayjog13/Image-Processing/README.md

      Shrinking,
      Thinning,
      Skeletonizing
+12-Texture classification using Laws filters and k means clustering

+13-Texture Segmentation:
+    Using 3x3 Laws filters and k means clustering Using 5x5 Laws filters and PCA with k means clustering

+14-Edge Detection:
+    Using Sobel filter
+    Using Laplacian of Gaussian

+15- OpenCV codes:
+    Keypoint Detection and Extraction using SIFT and SURF Image Matching using SIFT and SURF features
+    Bag of words

 Miscellaneous-
     Counting objects and sizes using morphological processing, Identifying unique types of jigsaw pieces in an image